mattray/spiceweasel/README.md

 Data Bags
 ---------
 The `data bags` section of the JSON or YAML file currently creates the data bags listed with `knife data bag create FOO` where `FOO` is the name of the data bag.
 Individual items may be added to the data bag as part of a JSON or YAML sequence, the assumption is made that they `.json` files and in the `data_bags/FOO` directory.
+You may also pass a wildcard as an entry to load all matching data bags (ie. `*`).
 Encrypted data bags are supported by listing `secret filename` as the first item (where `filename` is the secret key to be used).
-The YAML snippet
+Assuming the presence of `dataA.json` and `dataB.json` in the `data_bags/data` directory, the YAML snippet

 ``` yaml
 data bags: